superhu4/bibledelight/content/plans/ten-minute.md

 >  John was with Jesus from the beginning of his ministry, but—unlike most of the disciples—he was not executed for his faith.
 His writings give us the whole sweep of the early Christian movement.

-- Does not explicitly acknowledge the church calendar.